yang5hi/Pitch_Pyfect/README.md

 **Limitations of the project:**
 	SpotifyⓇ has over 50 million songs.
 We are using a dataset of less than 5% of the SpotifyⓇ song library.
-	We are also using the Brazilian website Vagalume for its genre, lyrics and artist data.
+	We were also using the Brazilian website Vagalume for its genre, lyrics and artist data.
-	Geographic limitations
-	The definition of ‘popular’ is narrow.
-	The result can be just as good as the data sample.

 **Applications:**
 	- Guidelines for composing a commercially successful song in rock, pop, and hiphop genres. <br>